gry/shellshock-scanner/README.md

 It can cause some False positives (Retest the possible possitives).

 I know is not the most portable code that you have ever seen but... it works ^ ^u.
 Anyway, any improvement is always welcome :)

+TODO Tests:
+1. Try to write a file in /var/www and read it? (this would be quite intrusive)
+2. Send mail with info
+3. Ping IP address (then have a listener)

 Output CSV file
 ===============